You’ve started looking for your next house, meaning you have several important decisions.

 Home construction has evolved and will continue to evolve as the years go by.
 Through trial and error and testing, homebuilders learn which materials are durable, safe, and energy-efficient and which aren’t.

 Another potential hazard common in older homes is lead paint.
 Especially if you have kids (or plan to), you need to know if lead paint is present in a home you buy.
-If it’s there, you need a plan to get it taken care of.
+You need the plan to get it taken care of if it’s there.

 New Windows and Doors